 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an electric HVAC unit runs on propane or oil as well as natural gas as fuel to heat the furnace.
+The blower of an electric HVAC system uses propane, oil, or natural gas as fuel to heat the furnace.

 Each room has vents (or registers).
-They are situated on the ceiling, walls or floors.
-You should keep them open if possible to ensure the proper circulation of air throughout your home.
+They are located on the ceiling, walls or floors.
+If possible, keep them open to ensure that air flows properly throughout your home.

 Thermostat

-A thermostat is among the most crucial components of your HVAC system.
-It regulates your home’s temperature by switching off and on the compressor and fan to achieve a specific temperature.
-It also activates the air exchanger in order to draw fresh air from outside into your home, while exchanging stale indoor air out through your ductwork.
+A thermostat is among the most vital components of your HVAC system.
+It regulates the temperature of your home by turning on and off the compressor and fan until they attain a certain temperature, and it also switches on the air exchanger to help bring fresh air from outside into your home while exchanging stale indoor air out through your ductwork.

-The majority of thermostats are digital, although older models do exist.
+Most thermostats are digital, however, some older models exist.
 Digital thermostats are controlled by a thermosistor.
-The device contains metals which change resistance when the temperature changes.
-The thermistor is linked to an microcontroller that converts changing resistance into a temperature reading.
-There are various kinds of thermostats, including smart and programmed thermostats.
-They allow you to control and adjust your home’s power consumption.
+This device has metals which change resistance as temperatures change.
+The thermistor is connected to a controller converts the resistance change into temperature.
+There are many types of thermostats that include smart and programable thermostats.
+They let you monitor and alter your home’s energy consumption.

-Thermostats are located on the walls of your home, typically in rooms that are used most often.
-The location of a thermostat in your home can affect its accuracy.
-A thermostat located in direct sunlight, for example, may show a higher temperature than the actual room temperature.
+Thermostats are often placed on the walls of your home’s interior, typically in the rooms that are most often used.
+The location of a thermostat in your home may affect its accuracy.
+A thermostat placed in direct sunlight, for example, may show a higher temperature than the actual temperature of the room.
 This could cause your system to run more or less.
-If your thermostat isn’t functioning properly, try resetting the device.
-If this doesn’t work then contact an AC technician.
+If your thermostat doesn’t work properly, try resetting the device.
+If this doesn’t work contact an AC technician.

-Consider a programmable thermostat when you are replacing your existing thermostat.
-You’ll save money on your energy bills.
-A thermostat that is programmable will automatically adjust the temperature of your home to your schedule rather than needing you to manually operate your HVAC system each day.
-It is also advisable to find out if there’s an efficient model, like one that’s ENERGY A STAR-certified or energy-efficient.
+If you’re thinking of replacing your thermostat, be sure to check out the different options available for you and consider the possibility of a programmable thermostat to reduce your energy costs.
+A thermostat that can be programmed will automatically adjust the temperature of your home according to your preferences, rather than having to manually adjust your HVAC system on a daily basis.
+It is also advisable to determine if there’s an energy-efficient model, such as one that is ENERGY STAR certified or energy-efficient.

 Condenser

-The compressor moves the refrigerant into the condenser where a fan blows cool outside air over the coils.
-This helps the refrigerant get cool and transform to a liquid.
-The liquid that is cooled moves back into the evaporator, where it continues the cooling process.
-The process continues until the temperature you want in your business or home is reached.
+The refrigerant gas that is produced by the compressor is pushed into the condenser where a fan blows cool air from outside over the coils.
+This allows the refrigerant to reduce its temperature and then transform to a liquid state.
+The low-pressure liquid that has been cooled moves back into the evaporator where it continues the cooling process.
+The cycle is repeated until the desired temperature in your home or business is reached.

-The most important thing you can do to keep your condenser working effectively is to ensure that the area around it remains free of any debris.
-Leaves, twigs and flowers, grass and other debris could be taken into the unit by the condenser fan.
+The most important thing you can do to ensure that your condenser running correctly is to ensure that the area around it stays free of debris.
+Leaves, twigs, flowers grass and other debris may be taken into the unit by the condenser fan.
 This can cause clogs that prevent proper operation of the cooling system.
-It’s a good idea also to keep your trees and shrubs cut back so that they don’t touch the unit.
-This can reduce the risk that berries, branches, or nuts could fall and clog the system.
-Cleaning your condenser of debris can add an additional 1-2 years to the life of your AC system.
+It’s also a good idea to keep trees and shrubs well-trimmed so that they don’t get in the way of the unit.
+This will reduce the chance that nuts, berries or branches enter the system and clog it.
+Keeping your condenser free from debris can add 1-2 additional years to the lifespan of your AC system.

 Evaporator

-The evaporator is used to move warm air around your home.
-It is comprised of a string of tubing which is u-shaped, and set into panels.
-The coils are being blown by the air of the blower.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The liquid refrigerant is converted into a gas, then circulated throughout the cooling system to cool the indoor air.
+The evaporator is a component that moves warm air into your home.
+It is made of a string of tubing which is shaped like a U and then formed into panels.
+The coils are blowing by air from the blower.
+This draws heat from the indoor air and then transfers it to the refrigerant.
+The refrigerant liquid turns into a gas that circulates through the cooling system to cool your air.

-The law of thermodynamics states that heat moves from hotter to colder objects.
-If the evaporator is operating properly, the heat energy passes from the warm air to the refrigerant that is colder.
-This causes the refrigerant to evaporate or boil.
-In this process, heat that cannot be measured using thermometers, referred to as latent heat is transferred from air to the refrigerant.
+The law of thermodynamics states that heat flows from colder to hot objects.
+When the evaporator functions properly, the energy is transferred from the warm refrigerant to the warm air.
+This causes the refrigerant’s water to boil or evaporate into gas.
+During this process, the heat that cannot be measured by a thermometer, known as latent heat, is transferred from the air to the refrigerant.

-The coils are made with specific structures that aid in the transfer of heat.
-These are also known as fins, and expand the surface area to aid in the transfer of heat.
-Aluminum and copper are both used to build some evaporators, each having distinct advantages.
+These coils are constructed with specialized structures that improve the transfer of heat.
+Fins are used to increase the surface area of the coils.
+Aluminum and copper are both used to make Evaporators, each with distinct advantages.

-An evaporator that is afflicted with an accumulation of organic growth is prone to issues.
-This could be the result of mildew or mold.
-If this occurs, the bacterium may produce a sour smell that spreads throughout the home.
-This may cause discomfort.
+One of the most common issues with an evaporator is an accumulation of organic growth.
+This can be caused by mold or mildew.
+If this occurs, the bacterium can produce a foul smell that will spread throughout the home.
+This could cause discomfort.

-It is essential to choose an evaporator that can be easily cleaned and maintained.
-When selecting an evaporator it is important to also consider the working environment.
-Some evaporators can stand up to harsh conditions, while others are suited to moderate environments.
-Also, you’ll want to make sure your evaporator is covered by a solid warranty to protect your investment.
+To avoid these issues, it is essential to select an evaporator that can be easily cleaned and maintained.
+When choosing an evaporator, it is essential to take into consideration the environment in which it will be operating.
+Some are designed to withstand harsh conditions while others can be used in moderate conditions.
+Lastly, you will want to ensure that your evaporator comes with a solid warranty to protect your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate cool or hot air through your home until the thermostat you set is attained.
+The fan that blows air in your HVAC system circulates hot or cold air in your home until you get to the temperature you want.
 The fan can be set to auto or constant.
-We recommend keeping the fan running on a constant basis to maximize efficiency and save money on your electricity bill.
-If your system’s fan keeps running, we can replace it with an ECM blower motor, which is up to 70 percent more efficient than the old PSC motors and will pay for itself in savings over the duration of the unit.
+We recommend keeping the fan running constant for maximum efficiency and to cut down on electric bills.
+If your system’s fan keeps running We can replace it with a new ECM blower motor, which is up to 70% more efficient than old PSC motors and pays for itself in savings over the life of the unit.

-If your fan is operating at the highest setting, a malfunctioning relay switch or short circuit could be hindering the settings you input on the thermostat from reaching the fan.
+If your fan is only operating at the high setting, a malfunctioning relay switch or short circuit may be preventing the settings you enter on the thermostat from reaching the fan.

 Filter

-The filter is used to circulate the air throughout the house before it is heated or cooling.
-It removes impurities and also stops dust and pet dander from entering into the system, causing contamination to internal components.
-It protects the family from illnesses spread by airborne pathogens.
+Air passes through the filter before it is warmed or cooled and circulated throughout the home.
+It eliminates impurities and prevents dust and pet dander from getting into the system, causing contamination to internal components.
+It also shields family members from diseases spread by tiny pathogens that float in the air.
 It also ensures that the system is operating efficiently.
-A dirty filter causes the system to perform more efficiently, which could cause it to overheat and ultimately break down.
+A dirty filter can make the system work harder and could cause it overheat or break down.

-Homeowners need to replace their filters on a regular basis.
-The label will inform them whether they should do it every 30 days or every 90 days.
-If a homeowner isn’t sure which kind of filter they should use and should seek advice from an HVAC professional.
-A professional can assist homeowners select the best filter for their home, in light of factors like the climate, the frequency they use their system, and even personal factors, for instance, whether there are allergy sufferers living in the home.
+Homeowners should change their filters on a regular basis.
+The label will tell the homeowner if they should replace it every 30 days or every 90 days.
+The homeowner should consult an HVAC professional when they aren’t sure about the kind of filter they require.
+A professional can assist them in selecting the best filter for their home based on the climate and how often they use their system, and personal factors such as the presence of allergy sufferers or smokers in the house.

-The filter is typically located in the return air duct, or in some cases, the blower compartment of the furnace.
-The return air duct could be located on the floor, wall or ceiling, or even in the in the utility closet.
-It often contains a large metal grate that is covered by the filter.
-The filter should be accessible to both technicians and homeowners to make it easy to clean and replace.
+The filter is located in the return air duct or in some cases the blower compartment of the furnace.
+The return air duct may be found on the wall, floor, ceiling, or storage closets, and it often contains a large metal grate which covers the filter.
+The filter should be easily accessible to both homeowners and technicians for easy cleaning and replacement.

 Explore More